rocicorp/mono/mirror/mirror-schema/README.md

   - Secret Manager for storing sensitive data like keys
 - A Cloudflare account for running Workers and Durable Objects

+(Note that the one part of Mirror stacks that are not isolated are the Datadog sinks.
+We use a single Datadog account for logging / metrics of all stacks.)

 We run two stacks:

 - The `prod` stack is the public stack that services our customers and production apps.